Alexis-Benamar/alexisbenamar.tk/README.md

 * contact page with contact form
 * soundcloud page:  displays every tracks i posted, with date sort.
 * konami code support
+* use home-made renders to illustrate the website